« Back to course list

 Description

-This course introduces basic geologic and engineering concepts, methodology and technology used to characterise, evaluate and manage naturally fractured reservoirs, with their limitations and constraints.
-It helps answering and understanding questions related to fractured reservoir performance during drilling, production and field development: What are the factors that control fractures behavior under activities of drilling, production and depletion?
-What are the impacts of such fractures on the reservoir development plans?
-How can we develop and optimise those reservoirs to enhance oil and gas recovery?
+This course introduces fundamental geological and engineering concepts, methodologies, and advanced technologies used to characterise, evaluate and manage naturally fractured reservoirs (NFR), with their inherent limitations and constraints.
+It helps answering and understanding questions related to fractured reservoir performance during drilling, production, stimulation, depletion, and long-term field development strategies: What factors control fracture behaviour under activities of drilling and reservoir operations?
+How do natural fractures impact reservoir development and optimisation plans?
+What are the best practices to develop and optimise those fractured reservoirs to enhance their oil and gas recovery?

 Course Level: Advanced